nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 } s_jump_page;
 ```

-The `s_jump_page` structure contains four instuctions that we overwrite (think back to the diagram at step 2).
+The `s_jump_page` structure contains four instructions that we overwrite (think back to the diagram at step 2).
 We also keep a backup of these instruction at the end of the struction.
 I will discuss why we do that later on.
 Then there are five structures called _jump patches_.
-These are special sets of instructions that will redirect the CPU to an arbirary location in memory. _Jump patches_ are also represented by a structure.
+These are special sets of instructions that will redirect the CPU to an arbitrary location in memory. _Jump patches_ are also represented by a structure.

 ```c
 typedef struct {